 Food has long been associated with fertility and procreation.
 In ancient Greece, for example, couples who had difficulty conceiving were encouraged to eat foods such as eggs or bulbs (onions).
 These foods were believed to contain sexual energy due to their similarity in shape to seeds or sperm.
-The phallic shape of a banana and the similarity in shape of an oyster to a vulva has led to their reputation as aphrodisiacs — foods that arouse or intensify sexual desire.
+The phallic shape of a banana (cannot be used as butt plug for couples though) and the similarity in shape of an oyster to a vulva has led to their reputation as aphrodisiacs — foods that arouse or intensify sexual desire.
 Additionally, lust and desire are reputed to result from the taste and scent of vanilla, licorice, mustard, and nutmeg.
 Little research exists to show that any particular food significantly affects desire, but people can do their own research in this department.

 To prepare for your adventure using food in sex play, think about tantalizing the five senses.
 Consider each of them and figure out what might work for you and your partner; for example, fresh flowers, candlelight, soft music, and special glasses filled with sparkling cider, seltzer with lime, or champagne… whatever piques your fancy.
 Of course, you’ll want to take time with your appearance and smell fresh.

 As you and your guest sip your bubbly, you both may feel less inhibited or even adventuresome.
 Strawberries dipped in chocolate appeal to some — tasty to nibble, chocolate-dipped fingers appeal to others.
 The classic film, Tom Jones, based on the novel by Henry Fielding, has perhaps the most famous food and lust scene in the history of the cinema.
 You may want to view this film together to expand your imaginations and to provide a way to talk about what each of you may want to do or try sexually or gastronomically.